In order to register, a student must:

 Schedule Builder is a program available in Wolverine Access. which automatically generates every possible class schedule for you based on the courses you have selected and any days/times you have blocked as unavailable.
 You can add/remove courses, change your break times, and lock classes in place as many times as you need until you have your ideal schedule.
 Once you have decided on a schedule, you can send the class information to your Backpack.

 Students are expected to adhere to the published deadlines for registration.
-If you do not register by the first day of the term, you will be charged a late registration fee.
+If you do not register before the first day of the term, you will be charged a late registration fee.
 Beginning the first day of a term, a $50 late registration fees will be assessed for students who have not yet registered for that term.
 The late fee is increased by $25 at the beginning of each subsequent month.
 Exceptions to the late registration fee include:

 - Late admission